kieker-monitoring/moobench/README.md

 ### Benchmark Execution

 Compile the application and install it in the repository root directory.
 This can be done automatically be calling `./setup.sh`.
-Afterwards, you can switch to the benchmark folder (`frameworks` and then `$AGENT-$TECHNOLOGY`, e.g., OpenTelemetry as observability agent in Java) and run `./benchmark.sh`.
+Afterwards, you can switch to the framework folder (`frameworks` and then `$AGENT-$TECHNOLOGY`, e.g., OpenTelemetry as observability agent in Java) and run `./measure.sh`.

 For example, a simple benchmark execution is:
 ```